School Psychology MS

 - Advanced Graduate Certificate

-- Approximately 30 students are enrolled in the graduate program.
+- Approximately 22 students are enrolled in this program.

 Cooperative Education & Experiential Education Component

 - Practica years 1 & 2 in school, agency and hospital settings.
 A 1200 hour (full time) internship in an educational setting in the 3rd year.